 The general duties of a User Experience Designer are as follows:

-Research, analyze and comprehend the way people use the company’s products.
+Research, analyse and comprehend the way people use the company's products.

 Interact with customers to understand the issues they are facing while using products, including the parts and services that need improvement